 Gondola & Venice: little ‘secrets’ on the venetian gondola

 The gondola is a symbol of Venice.
-What it would be the amazing look at the old palaces reflecting on the Canal Grande or the enchantment of the canals at sunset without the gondolas?
+What it would be the amazing sight from the old palaces reflecting on the Canal Grande or the enchantment of the canals at sunset without the gondolas?
 However, do you know how the gondole of Venezia are built, their history and their peculiarities?
 If not, keep on reading…

 So, what is a gondola?
 The venetian gondola is the only boat in the world with an asymmetric hull.
 It is typical of the venetian lagoon and it has been created as a mean of transportation.
 Through the centuries, the gondole become a special mark of the Venezia upper and noble classes which were used to show, through the richness and the beauty of their gondolas, all their power and economic status.